Flaky Tests

 What is a flaky test?

 A flaky test is a test that did not succeed on the first attempt.
-The build will fail only occasionally: One time it will pass, another time fail, and the next time pass again, without any changes to the build having been made.
-Flaky tests are marked with a special badge on the run, spec and individual test levels.
+It fails only occasionally: one time it passes, another time fails, and the next time pass again, without any changes.

 How to activate flaky test detection?

-Flaky tests are automatically activated for all types of tests with retries enabled.
-When a test has retries enabled and doesn't pass on the first attempt, it will be marked as flaky.
+Flaky tests are automatically activated for when retries are enabled.
+When a test has retries enabled and it doesn't pass on the first attempt, it is marked as flaky.

 Why are flaky tests bad?

-In summary, flaky cypress tests are considered harmful because:
+In summary, flaky tests are considered harmful because:

 You cannot trust them - neither system / component under test nor the test itself is reliable

-Even if flaky tests pass, your end users can experience intermittent issues
+Even if flaky tests passes, your end users can experience intermittent issues

-Flaky tests increase the duration of your test suite
+Flaky tests increase the duration of your testing suite

 Flaky tests are expensive to repair and maintain